 to Jeremiah themselves.)

 In 1933 the Children’s Act was repealed and replaced by the Children and Young Persons Act.
 Under Section 7 of the Act it was made illegal to sell cigarettes to children under 16.
-(From this PDF.)
 This is the law which would have been in effect when the story was set, whichever years the books are set in out of the possible options.

 In April 1986 the Protection of Children (Tobacco) Act was passed which made it illegal to sell any tobacco product to children aged under 16.
 Previously the law applied only to smoking tobacco.
-(Ibid.)
 So products like chewing tobacco were also covered from this time.